lohithaswadagr8/Summer-Codes/README.md

 I plan on doing it in mathematica as well.

 ## Kicked Rotor Modelling
-This is a project done in order to improve my understanding on kicked rotors.
+This is a project done in order to improve my understanding on the kicked rotor model that is famously used in quantum chaos research.
-It involves various programs each giving out different
+It involves various programs each giving out different types of outputs like phase-space diagrams, kick number vs average momentum graph etc.